-The CDT will offer training in sustainable management of UK marine resources.
+The CDT will offer training in developing more sustainable chemical products and uses.
 PhD studentships will include training in the following areas:

-Find out more about this CDT on the SuMMeR website, or by contacting the NERC Talent and Skills Team at firstname.lastname@example.org
+Find out more about this CDT on the ECORISC website, or by contacting the NERC Talent and Skills Team at firstname.lastname@example.org

 All enquiries relating to student recruitment should be directed to the CDT.